 Anyone Using Musical Instruments Like Flutes or Trombones

-You will love the convenience of Invisalign if you are a musician that plays flutes, clarinets, trombones, and any other form of a wind instrument.
+You will love the convenience of Invisalign if you are a musician that plays the flutes, clarinets, trombones, and any other form of wind instrument.
 You don’t have to set your love of music aside and wait out the months and years it takes to correct dental problems.
-All you have to do is pop out the liner and replace when you are done playing.
+All you have to do is pop out the liner and replace it when you are done playing.

 Individuals Enjoying Fewer Dietary Restrictions